vkallio88/ai-project/README.md

 ## Acknowledgments

-Thanks the Elements of AI Team for the knowledge and inspiration.
+Thanks for the Elements of AI Team for the knowledge and inspiration.
 Keep up the good work!